elec-e8408-mini-project-2025/project-documentation/dev-doc/course-notes.md

     - real-time performance requirements are met consistently
   - Laplante notes that these are difficult to measure
   - Additionally it is unrealistic to expect a system to never to fail, there is always a probability of failure.
 See p.
 269-270 for a equation and an example.
+    - The equation 6.2 has an interesting approach => failure intensity is higher in early stages of software, and lower in later stages (such as maintenance stage).
+    - Figure 6.2 highlights an other model useful for ERTSs, a bathtub model.
+Failure increase in later stages is caused by hardware failures.
+What cold lead to a bathtub-curve with software failure intensity?
+Explanations
+      1. failures caused by patching (hotfixes done without adequate design and testing)
+      2. failures cause by hardware degradation
+      3. experienced users put more strain on advanced feature and begin to use previously unsused features.
+Dormant undetected bugs may emerge.